-Elizabeth Haywood (tenth child) married Governor Edward B. Dudley.
-They had six Children, namely: Edward B. Dudley.
-Second, William Heiv.y Dudley (who married "Baker), Christopher Dudby, Eliza Ann Dudley(who married Purnell), Jane Dudley (who married Johnson), and Margaret Dudley (who married Colonel McIlhenny).
+(10 Elizabeth Haywood is given in Wheeler's Reminiscence, from which most of this data was obtained, as the tenth child of William Henry Haywood, First, and his wife Charity Haywood.
+As the seventh child is also listed as Elizabeth and is given as married to Henryl Irwin Toole, there is manifestly an error.
+However the record as it appears in Wheeler is: Elizabeth Haywood (tenth child) married Governor Edward B. Dudley.
+They had six children, namely: Edward B. Dudley, Second, William Henry Dudley (who married ---- Baker), Christopher Dudley, Eliza Ann Dudley (who married ---- Purnell), Jane Dudley (who married ---- Johnson), and Margaret Dudley (who married Colonel McIlhenny).

-In an account of the Dudley Family, also in Wheelar, Governor Edward B. Dudley is clearly given as married to Elizabeth Haywood.
-M is therefore probable that the Elizabeth Haywood who is given as the seventh child and married to Henry Irwin Toole is an error.
+In an account of the Dudley Family, also in Wheeler,

+Governor Edward B. Dudley is clearly given as married to Elizabeth Haywood.
+It is therefore probable that the Elizabeth Haywood who is given as the seventh child and married to Henry Irwin Toole is an error.